Complaint handling code self-assessment

 ---|---|---|---|

-4.18 | A full record must be kept of the complaint, any review and the outcomes at each stage.
-This must include the original complaint and the date received, all correspondence with the resident, correspondence with other parties and any reports or surveys prepared. | Yes | The Council has a policy setting out a standard set of conditions and a framework for complaint handling within the Council. |
+5.12 | A full record must be kept of the complaint, and the outcomes at each stage.
+This must include the original complaint and the date received, all correspondence with the resident, correspondence with other parties, and any relevant supporting documentation such as reports or surveys. | Yes | Internal case management process includes this.
+Relevant supporting documentation, reports or surveys will be held on property files not as part of complaint management. |

-4.19 | Any restrictions placed on a resident's contact due to unacceptable behaviour should be appropriate to their needs and should demonstrate regard for the provisions of the Equality Act 2010. | Yes | The Council has a policy that addresses how we deal with abusive, persistent or vexatious complaints. |
+5.15 | Any restrictions placed on contact due to unacceptable behaviour must be proportionate and demonstrate regard for the provisions of the Equality Act 2010. | Yes | See above. |

 Complaint stages